About GEN XYZ

 In February 2012 at the 84th Annual Academy Awards actress Missi Pyle (The Artist) took to the carpet in a flowing blue gown made from organic silk and peace silk, hand-dyed with mineral dye and lined with recycled polyester from excess waste fabric.
 Venezuelan born, Miami-based designer Valentina Delfino’s gown was dyed in an OSHA (Occupational Safety and Health Administration) approved facility in Los Angeles by Edwina Pellikka.
 Designer Angelo Santos created Valentina’s gown.

 Ghanaian-born Michael Badger was the 2013 winner whose stunning gold creation made People Magazine’s Best Dressed List.
 Badger holds a B.F.A. in fashion design from the Savannah College of Art and Design in Atlanta, Georgia.
-Inspired by a volcano and how lava flows, his golden gown was created from fabric which is an GOTS certified silk Crepe De Chine, dyed using seeds from chamomile and goldenrod by Penny Walsh, and incorporated vintage and recycled elements – including candy wrappers.
-Dame Vivienne Westwood brought the stunning gown to life.
+Inspired by a volcano and how lava flows, his golden gown was created from fabric which is a GOTS certified silk Crepe De Chine, dyed using seeds from chamomile and goldenrod by Penny Walsh, and incorporated vintage and recycled elements – including candy wrappers.
+Dame Vivienne Westwood brought the stunning gown, worn by talented actor Naomie Harris, to life.

 Both Gabard and Chen are fashion students at ESMOD-ISEM in Paris.